ShenglongZhou/ShenglongZhou/README.md

 ### Welcome to my page
 <!--<p align="left"> <img src="https://komarev.com/ghpvc/?username=GITHUB-USERNAME&label=Profile%20views&color=ce9927&style=flat" alt="GITHUB-USERNAME" /> </p>-->

-- 🔭 I’m currently a Research Fellow at Imperial College London, UK
+- 🔭 I’m currently a Research Fellow at Imperial College London, UK.
+I will join in the School of Mathematics and statistics at Beijing Jiaotong University as a professor in April, 2023.
 - :email: How to reach me: slzhou2021@163.com
 - :house: Find more about me: https://shenglongzhou.github.io/
 - 🌱 My research interests include the theory and methods of optimisation in the fields of sparse, bilevel and EDM optimisations.